todbot/blink1/docs/blink1-hid-commands.md

     - byte 6 = tl    (fadeMillis/10 low byte)
     - byte 7 = 0     (unused on mk1, 0=all on mk2)

-(th: time/cs high (T >>8)  where time 'T' is a number of 10msec ticks tl : time/cs low (T & 0xff)

 Commands
 --------

 ### Fade To RGB - `format: {0x01, 'c', r,g,b,    th,tl, 0 }`

+This is the most common command sent to a blink(1).
+It lights up the blink(1) with the specified RGB color, fading to that color over a specified number of milliseconds.

+For a given fade time "fadeMillis", the "th" and "tl" values are computed by:
+    th = (fadetimeMillis/10) >> 8
+    tl = (fadetimeMillis/10) & 0xff

+The R,G,B, values are the 0-255 R,G,B components of the color to send.

-This command does not produce a return value
+This command does not produce a return value.

     - byte 0 = 0x01  (report_id)
     - byte 1 = 'c'   (command "fade to rgb")